mh9924/CoWFC/README.md

 ## More screenshots coming soon as we get further with development.

 # TODO
-- Public ban history
-  - Maybe show player name, ban time, unban time, reason for ban and length of ban on page
 - Integrate moderator rank system
 - Integrate moderator account management portal
   - Only accessible by highest ranked moderators